REST vs GraphQL: Which API Architecture Should You Choose?

 Choose REST when...

-Choose REST when building public APIs consumed by third-party developers who expect standard HTTP conventions.
-REST is also the better choice for simple CRUD operations, microservice communication, and projects where HTTP caching via CDN is critical for performance and simplicity reduces onboarding time.
+Choose REST when building public APIs consumed by third-party developers who expect standard HTTP conventions and need support for every programming language.
+REST is also the better choice for simple CRUD operations, microservice communication, and projects where HTTP caching via CDN is critical for performance.
+The simplicity of REST also reduces onboarding time for new team members and makes debugging easier with standard HTTP tools like curl and Postman.

 Choose GraphQL when...

 Choose GraphQL when your frontend combines data from multiple backend services into a single view, or when mobile clients need to minimize bandwidth by requesting only specific fields.
-GraphQL excels in applications with deeply nested data relationships and teams that benefit from a self-documenting typed schema.
+GraphQL excels in applications with deeply nested data relationships where REST would require multiple round trips.
+The strongly typed schema is also valuable for teams wanting automatic TypeScript code generation between frontend and backend, creating end-to-end type safety across the full stack.

 What is the verdict on REST vs GraphQL?